waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Gym Layout: Island (Rows 2-10) is isolated from Mainland (Rows 12-17).
 Use 2F detours to cross.

 # Strategy: Gym Leader Clair (Start Turn: 29455)
 - Status: 1 Dragonair defeated.
 Kingdra (Lv40) is out.
-KIMCHI fainted.
-Calcifer (66/148 HP, PAR) is in danger.
+KIMCHI & ICARUS fainted.
+Calcifer (148/148 HP, PAR).
 - Plan:
-  1. Send in fodder (ICARUS, Ravioli, XENON) to take hits.
+  1. Send in Calcifer.
 (In Progress)
-  2. Once a fodder is out, use MAX POTION on Calcifer.
-  3. Send in Calcifer.
-  4. Use Smokescreen (2-3 times) to lower accuracy.
+  2. Use Smokescreen (2-3 times) to lower accuracy.
-  5. Use Headbutt to finish (Kingdra is 1/4x resistant to Fire/Water, neutral to Normal).
+  3. Use Headbutt to finish (Kingdra is 1/4x resistant to Fire/Water, neutral to Normal).

 # Blackthorn Gym Layout Theory
 - Pit Destinations: